biagioT/jpa-search-helper/README.md

 For both modes, the projection will return a List<Map<String, Object>> result where **the map structure and keys will reflect the entity structure** (to be clear *toJson(entityList) == toJson(mapList)*)

 Note 1:
-> Be careful: the default projection forces all Join relationships as LEFT JOIN.
+> By default, projection forces all Join relationships to use LEFT JOIN.
 If you don't want this behavior, choose to use the repository methods (methods with 'Classic' suffix) that allow you to possibly modify only the relations you want to modify

 Note 2:
 > Projection, regardless of whether you want it or not, will always extract the fields that represent the primary keys of an entity (or related entities)